DataDog/datadog-ci/src/commands/synthetics/README.md

 - `body`: (string) data to send in a synthetics API test.
 - `bodyType`: (string) type of the data sent in a synthetics API test.
 - `cookies`: (string) use provided string as Cookie header in API or Browser test.
+- `defaultStepTimeout`: (number) maximum duration of steps in seconds for Browser tests, does not override individually set step timeouts.
 - `deviceIds`: (array) list of devices on which to run the Browser test.
 - `executionRule`: (string) execution rule of the test: it defines the behavior of the CLI in case of a failing test, it can be either:
   - `blocking`: the CLI returns an error if the test fails.